 This is where the change happens, so don’t miss it.

 Prayerfully come up with a schedule or action that triggers your efforts to change.
 Then, ask the Lord to remind you and to empower you.

 For example, to cast your care upon God to overcome emotional overeating, you may plan to 1) set aside 10 minutes each day after lunch, like I did, to list out your worries or 2) use each sign of anxiety as a cue to pull out your Bible verse, read it, and pray for 30 seconds.

 While you won’t implement any plan perfectly, you can learn more about the Lord and your relationship on food every day.
 Then, you can start to dig even deeper into His Word for help.

-You may enjoy reading different versions or breaking out your concordance, or downloading one of these Bible study apps.
+You may enjoy reading different versions, breaking out your concordance, or downloading one of these Bible study apps.
 There is no one right way to do this study.
 But, remember that change happens when you intentionally seek AND apply His direction.

 If you would like more guidance in this Bible study method, be sure to check out Chew the Word.